If We Can Help Somebody

 - Introduce yourself by your name and provide a brief overview to include information that will be helpful in knowing your needs as well as who you are.
 The name of the college or university you are attending and major.
 What scholarship are you applying for and why?

 - Highlight your accomplishments – awards received, extra curriculum activities, grade point average, volunteer services.
 Please give explanations of accomplishments especially your volunteer service and how it has impacted your life.

 - Express how this scholarship will help you accomplish your goal.

 - DEADLINE DATE: August 27,2021

-- ALL INFORMATION SHOULD NOT BE LONGER THAN 2 PAGES TOTAL.
+- ESSAY SHOULD NOT BE LONGER THAN 2 PAGES.

 Standing proud on the grounds of Grove Way Community Center where it began 76 years ago.
 Thank you to all that made donations to bless others.

 Our next free clothes boutique will be in our office parking lot (89 Grove Way, Roswell, GA) Saturday, June 12 @ 9:00 am.
 Facemasks and social distancing will be enforced.